PhD Students

 I am interested in how cellular interactions can lead to and modulate cellular phenotypes, such as proliferation and motility.
 By combining synthetic biology approaches with computational modeling, I aim to develop a more predictive and quantitative understanding of these phenomena.
 (Balázsi lab)

-Program: PhD, Biomedical Engineering at Stony Brook University
+Program: PhD, Biomed Engineering at SBU

 Sergei Kotelnikov